PuriJ/Barangay-Information-System/README.md

 # VB.NET Barangay Information System with MySQL Database
 An Information System for Barangay Unang Sigaw at Quezon City.
-It is a web application which handles the information of the residents, processing the certificate issuance, and getting the person's violation record.
+It is a desktop application which handles the information of the residents, processing the certificate issuance, and getting the person's violation record.

 ### Features: